LivNLP/Relational-Walk-for-Knowledge-Graphs/README.md

 # Prerequisites

 The implementation of the RelWalk is built upon [OpenKE](https://github.com/thunlp/OpenKE/tree/OpenKE-Tensorflow1.0) that is implemented with TensorFlow.
+To implementation the code in this project requires:
+     - python
+     - tensorflow

 # Code